 This list, of course, is not exhaustive or intended to limit any other defenses available to a residential contractor.
 It is helpful to contractors, however, to have such a clear, concise list of potential defenses.

 Perkins Thompson has substantial experience defending residential construction defect claims.
-For more information, please call Joe Talbot or Dawn Harmon at 207-774-2635, or email them at email@example.com and firstname.lastname@example.org.
+For more information, please call Joe Talbot at 207-774-2635, or email him at email@example.com.